The golf course at the Sardinia Bay Golf & Wildlife Estate provides an interesting challenge for players of all levels.

 The entry-level player will be pleased to know that there are no bunkers on the course, but several well-placed water features ensure that accuracy is a prerequisite.

-The construction of a number of new tee boxes alter the personality of some of the par-fours, providing the golfer with a completely new challenge on several holes on the back nine.
+The construction of a number of new tee boxes alters the personality of some of the par-fours, providing the golfer with a completely new challenge on several of the holes.

 The wildlife on the estate adds to the natural environment of the course as it winds through the dunes and bushy surrounds of the area.